 I believe that these people should pay tax like everyone else.
 It is outrageous that this class of wealthy individuals is allowed to get away with not paying tax on their properties, thanks to a loophole in the tax law.

-By closing this loophole, we could not only end this unjust disparity, but bring in billions of pounds for the treasury.
+By closing this loophole, we could not only end this unjust disparity, but bring in billions of pounds for the Treasury.
 You do not need me to tell you how much good this money could do for society, especially after years of austerity which have ravaged this country.

 I was therefore proud to vote for the New Clause Two on 31 October, when the Finance Bill was presented to Parliament.
-Unfortunately, we lost the vote, with the DUP joining the Conservatives to vote against the amendment.
+Unfortunately, we lost the vote, with the DUP joining forces with the Conservatives to vote against the amendment.

 Despite opposing the amendment, the Government Minister who spoke during the debate, Mel Stride MP, said that the Government is “looking at this matter”.
 It appears that they have not been looking very hard over the last seven years, as the loophole has remained open under the Tory Government.